Inspire Challenge FAQ's

 Wait, do we actually have to present at the CGIAR Platform for Big Data in Agriculture Convention to present our proposal?

 Yes.
 The Convention is an opportunity to interact with other teams and subject matter experts to improve the proposal and/or spark new collaborations that will make it more actionable.
-As a result, all groups are expected to have one to two people present at the convention (October 3-5 in Nairobi, Kenya) to represent their proposal.
+As a result, all teams are required to have at least one member present at the Convention (October 3-5 in Nairobi, Kenya) to represent their proposal.

 What about visas for that?